African American Christianity during Slavery: Christianity in the ideology of slavery

 Christianity played a complex and often contradictory role in the lives of slaves.
 During the era of slavery in the United States, many slave owners strategically used Black churches and Black preachers to propagate messages of obedience, submission, and compliance among enslaved people.
 This was part of a larger system of control that sought to use religion as a tool to maintain the institution of slavery, although Christian teaching as well as maintaining the social order also brought in concepts such as equality before God and spiritual freedom that were corrosive to master-slave relations.

 Slave owners often introduced Christianity to enslaved Africans, selectively emphasizing biblical teachings that they believed justified slavery and encouraged submission to masters.
 Scripture verses such as (Colossians 3:22 Ephesians 6:5) ("Slaves, obey your earthly masters with respect and fear...") were frequently cited to reinforce the idea that slavery was divinely sanctioned.

 During the early decades of the 19th century, they used stories such as the Curse of Ham to justify slavery to themselves.
 They promoted the idea that loyal and hard-working slaves would be rewarded in the afterlife.
 Slaves who were literate tried to teach others to read, as Frederick Douglass did while still enslaved as a young man in Maryland.

+Many slaves, of Kongo origin, retained and continued to practice their traditional religion, which had been syncretised with Catholicism in Africa.
+These include belief in the Kongo Cosmogram, which they inscribed on the Church floors and expressed through the Ring Shout.

 As they listened to readings, slaves developed their own interpretations of the Scriptures and found inspiration in stories of deliverance, such as the Exodus out of Egypt.
 Nat Turner, a slave and a Baptist preacher, was inspired to guide an armed rebellion against slavery, in an uprising that killed about 50 white people in Virginia.

 Underground Railroad

 Free Black communities in Indiana, Illinois, Ohio, Philadelphia, Pennsylvania, and New York helped freedom seekers escape from slavery.
 Black Churches were stops on the Underground Railroad, and Black communities in the North hid freedom seekers in their churches and homes.
 Harriet Tubman was one of the most famous “conductors” of the Underground Railroad, personally leading hundreds of enslaved people to freedom without ever being captured.
-Historian Cheryl Janifer Laroche explained in her book, Free Black Communities and the Underground Railroad The Geography of Resistance that: "Blacks, enslaved and free, operated as the main actors in the central drama that was the Underground Railroad."
+Historian Cheryl Janifer Laroche explained in her book, Free Black Communities and the Underground Railroad: The Geography of Resistance that: "Blacks, enslaved and free, operated as the main actors in the central drama that was the Underground Railroad."

 Along with white churches opposed to slavery, free black people in Philadelphia provided aid and comfort to slaves who escaped and helped all new arrivals adjust to city life.